luoluomei/luoluomei.github.io/_publications/Steam Game Recommendation Analysis.md

 details, 'discount', and 'steam_deck' compatibility.
 **Data Types:** The data types include integers (int64), floating-point numbers (float64), boolean (bool), and objects (object).
 The 'date_release' column is currently in an object (string) format, which might need conversion to a DateTime format for certain types of analysis.
-Structured or Unstructured: This is structured data, as it is organized in a tabular format with rows and columns.
+**Structured or Unstructured:** This is structured data, as it is organized in a tabular format with rows and columns.
-**Source and Collection Details:** The dataset was collected from Steam Official Store.
+**Source and Collection Details:** The dataset was collected from the Steam Official Store.
 All rights on the dataset thumbnail image belong to the Valve Corporation.
 The expected update frequency is Monthly.

+**2. users.csv**

+This file encompasses tabular data on Steam's registered user profiles, detailing their engagement and purchasing behavior through the platform.
+**Number of Records:**  According to the description, the dataset is extensive, containing 13,786,778 records, reflecting a vast user base.
+**Number of Features:** The file includes 3 distinct features, providing a focused insight into user activity.
+**First Few Rows:** The initial data rows would typically display individual user IDs alongside their product purchase count and review count.
+**Data Types:** ALL the specific data types are integers (int64).
+**Structured or Unstructured:**  This dataset is structured, presenting information in a clear, tabular format conducive to analysis.
+**Source and Collection Details:**  The data is sourced from the Steam platform, indicating a comprehensive aggregation of user interaction data, which may be updated periodically.